Geometric quantum discord for two-qubit X-states: introduction

-More than the Bures distance is monotonous and Riemannian \cite{Petz1996}, the Bures-GQD is also jointly convex in state space \cite{Spehner2014}.
-The evaluation of the GQD for the mixed states $\rho$ turns out to be related an ambiguous quantum state discrimination(QSD) task \cite{Bergou2010,spehner2013A}.
-Indeed, the fidelity between $\rho$ and the closest A-classical state(CCS) is given by the maximum success probability
+It has been proved that $D_A$ is faithful A-classical states, local unitary invariant, non-increasing under local operation in subsystem B, and reduces to an entanglement monotone on pure states \cite{spehner2013A}.
+And, the evaluation of $D_A$ for the mixed states $\rho$ turns out to be related to an ambiguous quantum state discrimination (QSD) task \cite{Bergou2010,spehner2013A}.
+Actually, the fidelity between $\rho$ and the closest A-classical state (CCS) is given by the maximum success probability